Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Method

-Given the estimated kinematic state, we may directly compute the object pose difference between adjacent frames and then track the object pose change.
-However, since variables in the kinematic optimization objective only constrain the pose difference but cannot rectify pose bias, using only such estimated velocities for pose tracking may yield significant accumulation error.
-Meanwhile, visual-only estimation fluctuates due to sensor noise, but has a relatively small accumulation error and maintains a stable error range.
-Therefore, it is necessary to find a balance between visual and tactile modalities for the optimal tracking performance.
-We first elaborate on the kinematic optimization method which estimates the kinematic states of the object from tactile signals.
-Then we propose a geometric-kinematic optimization strategy to track object pose, which enhances geometry-based pose hypotheses from generalizable trackers with the estimated kinematic states.
+Given the estimated kinematic state of the in-hand object, a straightforward kinematics-only tracking solution is to compute the object pose differences between adjacent frames with object velocities and time differences.
+However, since velocity information lacks rectification of object pose bias, using such kinematic states alone will yield significant accumulation error.
+Meanwhile, visual estimate alone has a relatively small accumulation error and maintains a stable error range, while it fluctuates due to heavy sensor noise.
+We observe that visual and tactile modalities are complementary to achieve a better tracking performance, and thus propose a geometric-kinematic optimization strategy that enhances geometry-based object pose hypotheses from generalizable visual trackers with the estimated kinematic states.